Be Aware › Badgers

 High concentrations of rodents, especially ground squirrels, can attract badgers to some unlikely habitats, such as urban areas, parks and along roadsides.

 Badgers are usually nocturnal, but can sometimes be seen at dawn and dusk.
 They can put on aggressive displays when cornered, but are unlikely to attack unless highly provoked.
 They may hiss, growl, or snarl.
 Females will be more aggressive during the spring months when they have young in a burrow.
 Larger predators like cougars, coyotes, eagles and bears will prey on badgers.

 Although rodents are their main prey, badgers are opportunistic and may eat insects, birds, eggs, reptiles and some vegetation.
-Badgers will sometimes prey on small pets, lambs and poultry, which brings them into conflict with humans.
-Badgers are solitary animals, only coming together during the summer breeding season.
+They will sometimes prey on small pets, lambs and poultry, which brings them into conflict with humans.
+They are solitary animals, only coming together during the summer breeding season.
 Two to five young are born in burrows in early spring.
 The young stay with their mother until about one year of age.

 Protection against Badgers

 - To protect poultry and other livestock, bury fence lines 12 to 18 inches deep to prevent badgers from digging underneath.